 - Sweetener – These chocolate chip muffins are sweetened with pure maple syrup and coconut sugar.
 You could instead use brown sugar and honey as substitutes, if needed.
 Vanilla extract and cinnamon also help add sweetness to the muffins.

-- Flour – You can make this recipe using all-purpose, whole wheat or a combination of both.
-I have also had luck using a good quality all-purpose gluten-free flour mix.
+- Flour – You can make this recipe using all-purpose, whole wheat, or a combination of both.
+I have also had luck using a good-quality all-purpose gluten-free flour mix.

 - Chocolate Chips – I usually use semi-sweet chocolate chips for this recipe, but dark chocolate would be great too.

 - Greek Yogurt – I like to use a plain, non-fat Greek yogurt for these muffins.
 It adds protein and calcium, while also giving them a nice, soft texture.
-Regular yogurt, or even dairy free yogurt can be used instead, if needed.
+Regular yogurt, or even dairy-free yogurt, can be used instead, if needed.

 How To Make Healthier Chocolate Chip Muffins